Aperiodicity, rotational tiling spaces and topological space groups: Introduction

 Considering only the translational structure misses a good deal.
 For example, in the case of periodic tilings in the plane, it is well known that there are 17 \lq wallpaper groups\rq\ that can act -- but the subgroup of translations in all cases is just free abelian of rank 2.
 In three dimensions, there are over 200\footnote{219, or 230 if chiral pairs are distinguished.} \lq crystallographic groups\rq, but again all translation subgroups of these are isomorphic.
 In general $\mathbb{R}^d$, the rigid symmetries of a periodic pattern are captured by its space group $\Gamma$ which can always be described as an extension

 of the translation subgroup by the finite {\em point group\/} $G$.
 For given $\Z^d$ and $G$ there is usually more than one such possible extension.
-For aperiodic patterns modelling quasicrystals, the corresponding space group is again finite by free abelian, though the rank of the free abelian subgroup is typically larger than the dimension $d$ of the quasicrystal.
+For aperiodic patterns modelling quasicrystals, the corresponding space group is again finite by free abelian, though the rank of the free abelian subgroup is larger than the dimension $d$ of the quasicrystal.

-In general, aperiodic patterns have an analogous \lq point group\rq\, which likewise captures richer structure about the pattern than is capable with the purely translationally defined tiling space alone; in the aperiodic case this group can even be infinite, for example it is the group $\mathrm{O}(2)$ in the case of the Pinwheel tiling \cite{Rad94}.
+In general, sufficiently regular (for example, repetitive) aperiodic patterns have an analogous \lq point group\rq\, which likewise captures richer structure about the pattern than is capable with the purely translationally defined tiling space alone; in the aperiodic case this group can even be infinite, for example it is the group $\mathrm{O}(2)$ in the case of the Pinwheel tiling \cite{Rad94}.
 The notion of point group is already documented in the literature, see for example \cite{BaaGri12}, but we discuss it in detail for general patterns in Section \ref{sec: rotations}, defining precisely the class of aperiodic tilings considered in Section \ref{sec: hull}.
+This includes all repetitive tilings (Definition \ref{def: repetitive}), which are shown to always have well-defined point groups in Proposition \ref{prop: repetitive => pg}.

 In this article we develop the topological approach beyond translational issues, we study this richer structure for aperiodic patterns also by way of an associated topological space, in fact by two such spaces.
 The first of these is the {\em rotational hull\/} $\Om_r$.
 Just as $\Om$, the continuous, or what we shall now refer to as the {\em translational}, hull, denoting it by $\Om_t$, can be considered as a certain completion of the space of translates of the pattern, the rotational hull $\Om_r$ is the corresponding completion of the set of all Euclidean motions of $T$.
 The space $\Om_r$ has been considered before, but by and large only for 2-dimensional patterns \cite{BDHS10, SadBook08, Wal17rot}.
+Like $\Om_t$, the space $\Om_r$ is also a matchbox manifold (Proposition \ref{OmrMM}), but now of dimension $d+d(d-1)/2$, where $d$ is the dimension of the Euclidean space in which the pattern lives. ($\Om_t$ is a matchbox manifold of dimension $d$.)

 Our second space, which we denote $\Om_G$, is the Borel construction (or `homotopy quotient' of $\Om_t$ by $G$) arising from the action of the aperiodic point group $G$ on $\Om_t$; this space lies at the heart of our topological analogue of the space group.
 We formally define the spaces $\Om_t$ and $\Om_r$ in Section \ref{sec: hull} and $\Om_G$ in Section \ref{sec: useful}, where we also relate these three spaces.